Adam Carolla: Film

 In 2003, he appeared in Windy City Heat as himself.
 In 2006, Carolla finished work on The Hammer, a semi-autobiographical independent film he co-wrote and co-produced, in which he stars opposite Heather Juergensen.
 The film is based loosely on his own life and is filmed at a gym he helped build with his co-star, Ozzie, played by Oswaldo Castillo, his friend in real life whom he met while building the gym when they both worked in construction.
 The film made its world premiere at the 2007 Tribeca Film Festival in New York City and shortly thereafter received a positive review in Variety.
 The film was released on March 21, 2008.
 The film is rated 80% on Rotten Tomatoes.

-Adam made a short appearance in Jeff Balis' Still Waiting... (a sequel to Waiting...) playing a pick-up artist guru.
+Carolla made a short appearance in Jeff Balis' Still Waiting... (a sequel to Waiting...) playing a pick-up artist guru.

-Adam helped write an unproduced screenplay for a film entitled Deaf Frat Guy: Showdown at Havasu.
+Carolla helped write an unproduced screenplay for a film entitled Deaf Frat Guy: Showdown at Havasu.

 He is the voice of Virgil in the independent short film Save Virgil.

 In July 2013, Carolla used crowdfunding for Road Hard; a film he directed and starred in, about the lives of aging road comics.
 Adam confirmed through a press conference that the film would co-star David Alan Grier, Illeana Douglas, Diane Farr, and Larry Miller.
 It had limited theatrical release in the United States.
 Several minutes of the credits are devoted to listing the names of those who helped crowdfund the film.

 Carolla also directed the documentary Winning: The Racing Life of Paul Newman on the 35-year car racing career of Paul Newman.
 The documentary showcases Newman's racing life as both a prolific driver and owner.

+In 2016, Carolla and Nate Adams produced and directed The 24 Hour War, a documentary about the rivalry of Henry Ford II and Enzo Ferrari at the 24 Hours of Le Mans races during the 1960s.

 In 2017, Carolla and Dennis Prager began filming No Safe Spaces, a documentary about political correctness at universities.
 No Safe Spaces had a limited opening on October 25, 2019, and did well enough to open nationwide on December 6, 2019.